 In the manner of the modern day trend of B-listers for welcoming photographers from celebrity magazines into their homes in exchange for a sum of money and a picture spread within, the Moons announced their acquisition to the world by opening up the grounds for a July housewarming party that doubled as a celebration for the release of Who’s Next.
 The press were bussed in from London, many other rock stars were in attendance – among them George Harrison and Ronnie Wood as I recall – and the evening concluded with a firework display that climaxed with the words ‘Long Live The Who’ illuminated in the sky.
 Predictably there were complaints from neighbours and the police were called, a taster of things to come.

 The likelihood that Keith Moon would settle into quiet domesticity in his new home was remote.
 The household consisted of Keith and Kim, their daughter Mandy, Kim’s mother Joan, who was separated from Kim’s father, and her son Dermot, and despite the presence of two young children the atmosphere at Tara was constantly chaotic.
 Keith was at all times performing, at least when I was there, though he did let his guard down late at night when no one else was around.
 He had a habit of playing Beach Boys’ music extremely loudly, often the same song – ‘Don’t Worry Baby’ – over and over again on his juke box in the den.
 Such was the regularity of police visits that he and they became affably acquainted, largely because Keith was invariably genial towards the long arm of the law.
 “Come in chaps,” he’d say.
 “Have a brandy.
 Let’s listen to some music while we discuss what seems to be troubling you.
 I’m sure we can work things out.”
-In the fullness of time a relationship developed between ma-in-law Joan and a member of the Chertsey Constabulary that further reinforced the unlikely but convivial rapport between the drummer of The Who’s, rock’s wildest extrovert, and the forces of law and order in this deeply conservative corner of rural Surrey.
+In the fullness of time a relationship developed between ma-in-law Joan and a member of the Chertsey Constabulary that further reinforced the unlikely but convivial rapport between the drummer of The Who, rock’s wildest extrovert, and the forces of law and order in this deeply conservative corner of rural Surrey.

 I never kept a diary, so I can’t remember all my visits to Tara that well.
 On one occasion, though, I rashly drove Keith in his great big lilac Roll-Royce to the Fox & Hounds pub in nearby Englefield Green, where I once lived.
 It was hell to drive, like a big truck with very soft suspension, a mattress on wheels, and the bonnet with its Flying Lady mascot seemed to stretch out before you for ever, and each time you went around a corner you had to turn the wheel round and round and round again to make it.
 Keith sat in the back playing 8-track tapes at deafening volume.
 The drive back, in the dark after a few drinks, was even more nerve wracking.
 On this occasion I spent the night there, as I recall in Tony Fletcher’s definitive Moon biography Dear Boy.
 Keith gave me a sleeping pill that knocked me out until well into the following afternoon but before we hit the sack he had a disagreement with Kim, something about the soup she had made being insufficiently spicy, and he threw it at her.
 I thought she was an angel and I wanted to disappear.

 On one of my last visits to Tara, in the spring of 1973, Keith was having a swimming pool built, complete with wave machine, and I remember riding around the grounds on tiny motor bikes he’d bought.
-During his occupation he acquired many expensive cars that were parked outside: two Rolls-Royces, one the lilac Silver Cloud III that I drove, the other a white two-door Corniche with an opening roof; a white Mercedes coupé; a red Ferrari Dino 426 that bit the dust on a nearby double-carriageway; a silver AC Cobra that once belonged to Led Zeppelin drummer John Bonham; and his ‘fun’ vehicles, a milk-float, an old American ‘Al Capone’ style car with running boards at the sides, a hot rod and a hovercraft, not to mention the ‘ordinary’ cars for other members of the household.
+During his occupation he acquired many expensive cars that were parked outside: two Rolls-Royces, one the lilac Silver Cloud III that I drove, the other a white two-door Corniche with an open roof; a white Mercedes coupé; a red Ferrari Dino 426 that bit the dust on a nearby double-carriageway; a silver AC Cobra that had once belonged to Led Zeppelin drummer John Bonham; and his ‘fun’ vehicles, a milk-float, an old American ‘Al Capone’ style car with running boards at the sides, a hot rod and a hovercraft, not to mention the ‘ordinary’ cars for other members of the household.
 “Cars were simply toys for Keith,” says Peter ‘Dougal’ Butler, Moon’s long-suffering PA and chauffeur.
 “Most people see cars as transport, as a means of getting from A to B but for Keith they were things to play with, usually late at night when he was in the mood for a fast drive.
 He didn’t even have a driving licence.”

 Keith’s bar bills from the Golden Grove were outrageous.
 He invariably bought several bottles on the slate to take home at closing time, usually vodka and Courvoisier, along with several of the customers.
 I had Keith’s phone number, which in itself was pretty remarkable as rock stars never gave out their phone numbers to anyone other than family, group associates and drug dealers, and after a while I thought nothing of calling up to ask what he was up to.
 If he was in he’d as likely as not say, “Come on over dear boy,” his typical greeting to all and sundry.